pelijot/CraftyPowerAction/README.md

 ## Waiting/Limbo servers

-Here is a small list of recommended lightweights servers software to use as waiting server:
+Here is a small list of recommended lightweight servers software to use as waiting server:

 - [PicoLimbo](https://github.com/Quozul/PicoLimbo)
 - [NanoLimbo](https://www.spigotmc.org/resources/86198/)